ftrackhq/integrations/doc/developing/api_reference/index.rst

 API reference
 *************

-Discover the API for ftrack and HIERO integration.
+Discover the API for ftrack and NUKE STUDIO integration.

 Submodules